 I hope you guys love this Pumpkin Fudge Brownie recipe as much as we do!
-Please leave me a comment with your feedback below.
+Please leave me a comment with your feedback and star rating below.
 And show me those remakes on social media by tagging @veggie_inspired and #veggieinspired.

 - 1 1/2 cups cooked chickpeas , (or 1 15 oz can, rinsed and drained*)